How to Acquire Large Satellite Image Datasets for Machine Learning Projects

 There are two types of available satellite data.
 There are public datasets that are freely available with quality that is good enough for many use cases.
 And there are several commercial outfits that offer even better images with more potential uses.

 There are plenty of commercial companies acquiring satellite images.
-Commercial datasets are primarily provided by Maxar, Planet Labs, Airbus Defence & Space, Imagesat and Skywatch.
-A year ago, Planet Labs launched 150 satellites each the size of a shoe box.
+Commercial datasets are primarily provided by Maxar, Planet Labs, Airbus Defence & Space, Imagesat, and Skywatch.
+Recently, Planet Labs launched 150 satellites each the size of a shoebox.
 So right now there is a huge constellation of small satellites capturing images.
-Currently you can get a new image every two days.
+Currently, you can get a new image every two days.
 Another interesting company to watch is SkyWatch.
 SkyWatch is a hub for satellite images.
 They gather images from all of the other providers – they don’t have their own satellites.
 SkyWatch is a good place to find decent prices for commercial satellite images.

 Spatial resolution is not the only resolution we need to consider when designing solutions based on satellite imagery.
 Equally important, and sometimes even more important, is the temporal resolution.
 How often do we get a picture of a given area?
 What is the revisit time?